Almost every year since I moved out of my mother's house, we plan the holidays through a family texting thread that dings and buzzes all day long.

 So borrow.
 You will be surprised, once prompted, who's willing to offload.
 If you need four more plates, chances are the sweet grandmother down the block has about 10 good ones with a story to boot.

-And, if all else fails, thrift stores sell wares by the penny, and you'll get some with character and half the price.
+And, if all else fails, thrift stores sell wares by the penny, and you'll get some with character for half the price.

 4. Make it a potluck!